Rosenwald Fund: History

+Rosenwald Schools – school building program

 The rural school building program for African-American children was one of the largest programs administered by the Rosenwald Fund.
 Over $4.4 million in matching funds stimulated construction of more than 5,000 one-room schools (and larger ones), as well as shops and teachers' homes, mostly in the South, where public schools were segregated and black schools had been chronically underfunded.
 This was particularly so after disenfranchisement of most blacks from the political system in southern states at the turn of the 20th century.
 The Fund required white school boards to agree to operate such schools and to arrange for matching funds, in addition to requiring black communities to raise funds or donate property and labor to construct the schools.
 These schools, constructed to models designed by architects of Tuskegee Normal and Industrial Institute (now known as Tuskegee University), became known as "Rosenwald Schools."
 In some communities, surviving structures have been preserved and recognized as landmarks for their historical character and social significance.
 The National Trust for Historic Preservation has classified them as National Treasures.

+Two exhibits at the National Building Museum in Washington, DC highlight this impact.
+One exhibition is entitled, "A Better Life for Their Children: Julius Rosenwald, Booker T. Washington, and the 4,978 Schools that Changed America."
+The second entitled: "The Tuskegee Chapel: Paul Rudolph x Fry & Welch" discusses the Rosenwald Schools within a broader context of the influence of education and architecture influenced Black community and history.

+Rosenwald Fellowships

-The Rosenwald Fund also made fellowship grants directly to African-American artists, writers, researchers and intellectuals between 1928 and 1948.
-Civil rights leader Julian Bond, whose father received a Rosenwald fellowship, called the list of grantees a "Who's Who of black America in the 1930s and 1940s."
-Hundreds of grants were disbursed to artists, writers and other cultural figures, many of whom became prominent or already were, including photographers Gordon Parks, Elizabeth Catlett, Marion Palfi, poets Claude McKay, Dr. Charles Drew, Augusta Savage, anthropologist and dancer Katherine Dunham, singer Marian Anderson, silversmith Winifred Mason, writers Ralph Ellison, W.E.B.
-Du Bois, James Weldon Johnson, psychologists Kenneth and Mamie Clark, dermatologist Theodore K. Lawless, and poets Langston Hughes and Rita Dove.
-Fellowships of around $1,000 to $2,000 were given out yearly to applicants and were usually designed to be open-ended; the Foundation requested but did not require grantees to report back on what they accomplished with the support.
+The Rosenwald Fund invested $1,655,000 in fellowship grants directly to African-American artists, writers, researchers and intellectuals as well as promising white Southerners between 1928 and 1948.
+(Prior to this, William Samuel Quinland was funded in 1919.)
+Civil rights leader Julian Bond, whose father received a Rosenwald fellowship, called the list of grantees a "Who's Who of black America in the 1930s and 1940s".
+Close to one thousand grants were disbursed to Black artists, writers and other cultural figures, many of whom became prominent or already were, including photographers Gordon Parks, Elizabeth Catlett, Marion Palfi, poets Claude McKay, Dr. Charles Drew, Augusta Savage, anthropologist and dancer Katherine Dunham, singer Marian Anderson, silversmith Winifred Mason, writers Ralph Ellison, W. E. B. Du Bois, James Weldon Johnson, psychologists Kenneth and Mamie Clark, dermatologist Theodore K. Lawless, and poets Langston Hughes and Rita Dove.
+538 fellowhips were granted to white southerners.
+Fellowships of between $1,000 to $2,000 were given out yearly to applicants and were usually designed to be open-ended; the Foundation requested but did not require grantees to report back on what they accomplished with the support.